 - Don't climb in gullies after major snowfall - Don't climb ice gullies in the Sun, wait for the sun to move. - Consider fixing a few pitches then go light and fast for summits. - Take los of gear.
 I generally take 4 sets of wire and lots of tat and pegs for abseils.
 Generally 20 abseils per route. - Take sledges to drag kit. - Take snow shoes and if possible skis.
 You can hire skis from Alaska Mountaineering Services in Anchorage or off TAT. - Take all the toys.
 Go prepared to ice climb, Mix climb, free climb and aid climb.
 Then you will get something done.
 We climbed in appalling conditions but only because we had all the gear.
-Our initial aim was to go lightweight alpine but condition and routes didn't allow. - You will need many options. - Don't think crossing cols it's easy.
-They can be very dangerous with avalanche conditions.
-This year our col was totally fine.
-Carry transceivers, probes and shovels.
+Our initial aim was to go lightweight alpine but condition and routes didn't allow.

+• You will need many options.

-There is a good run down on all the Kichatna routes at the ranger station recently complied by Mark Westman.
+There is a good run down on all the Buckskin routes at the ranger station recently complied by Mark Westman.
 The local guru who works at the ranger station.